 People who visit Mexico rate shopping at the local markets as one of the most rewarding travel experiences they encounter.

-Mexican traders do love a good barter, but beware: if they feel you are trying to devalue their goods too much, they will become upset and may even refuse to trade with you.
+Mexican traders enjoy bargaining, but beware: if they feel you are trying to devalue their goods too much, they will become upset and may even refuse to trade with you.

-Bargaining and barter are common activities in Mexico, especially at markets and artifact stores and handicraft workshops.
+Bargaining is a common activity in Mexico, especially at markets and artifact stores and handicraft workshops.

-Never accept the first price you’re offered, but be realistic with your offers, and don’t become too aggressive with your position.
+As a rule, you should refuse the first price you’re offered, but be realistic with your subsequent offers, and don’t become too aggressive with your position.

 Speaking Spanish – If you speak Spanish (even broken Spanish) you stand a much better chance of getting a better a deal on your purchases.
 This another good reason to Learn Spanish in preparation for your next visit to Mexico.